 Here system was rebooted during restore (you should never do that while restoring!).
 Click Home or Run System Restore to retry restoring to an earlier point of time.

 Here System Restore was not able to access some file or files.
 Although the details part talks about anti-virus programs, the real cause was that files or folders were messed up on hard disk drive.
-You should boot into Safe Mode then, because a disk check is always performed before starting Windows.
-Then, in Safe Mode, retry the restoration process.
+You should boot into Safe Mode then because a disk check is always performed before starting Windows in that mode.
+Then restart your device and retry System Restore in normal mode.

 Click Close in such case.

-If restoration itself succeeds, but you have even more problems than before, you can undo the last System Restore operation.
-In Windows Vista, 7 and 8, you can undo only if you ran System Restore in normal mode of Windows, not Safe Mode!
-In other cases, just restore some other restore point available (jump up here).
+If restoration itself succeeds, but you have even more problems than before, you might be able to undo the last System Restore operation.
+In Windows Vista, 7, 8/8.1 and 10, you can use the undo feature only if you ran System Restore in the normal mode of Windows (not Safe Mode).
+In other cases, just restore some other restore point available (described here).

 To undo the last restoration, run System Restore again: